vms3-demo-purpose/weather-program/README.md

 # How the containers will fit together
 There will be 4 containers:

-A. `weather-unit-test` tests to see if API is online, and if the API returns a JSON in a format which can be deserialised into WeatherRecords.
+A. `test` tests to see if API is online, and if the API returns a JSON in a format which can be deserialised into WeatherRecords.

-B. `weather-pull-data` will produce a [JSON](https://github.com/vms3-demo-purpose/weather-program/files/9934735/01-11-2022.json.txt) to be saved in a volume.
+B. `pull` will produce a [JSON](https://github.com/vms3-demo-purpose/weather-program/files/9934735/01-11-2022.json.txt) to be saved in a volume.
 (Steps 1 - 3)

-C. `weather-push-data` will retrieve the JSON from the volume and push it to a container running MSSQL.
+C. `push` will retrieve the JSON from the volume and push it to a container running MSSQL.
 (Step 4)

-D. `weather-save-data` will store data in the following [schema](https://github.com/vms3-demo-purpose/weather-program/files/9934736/CREATE_TABLE.sql.txt) based on data from the JSON.
+D. `save` will store data in the following [schema](https://github.com/vms3-demo-purpose/weather-program/files/9934736/CREATE_TABLE.sql.txt) based on data from the JSON.
 (Step 4)

-Another front-end will be connecting to `weather-save-data` to retrieve weather records to be visually displayed.
+Another front-end will be connecting to `save` to retrieve weather records to be visually displayed.

 # Running the container
 Clone the repository.
 Open PowerShell (preferably with administrator rights), navigate to the `/weather-program/` directory and run the following command:

+`docker volume create weather`

+This is the volume where data will be persisted.
+Next, start up all the containers with:

-`docker compose up --build -d`
+`docker compose --profile all up --build -d`

 # Verifying that each container is running properly:

-* To check `weather-unit-test` is successful, run:
+* To check `test` is successful, run:

-  `docker logs --follow weather-unit-test`
+  `docker logs --follow test`

   The output should be something like:

   `Passed! - Failed: 0, Passed: 2, Skipped: 0, Total: 2, Duration: 1s`

-  Press `Ctrl + C` to stop following the logs.

-* To check if `weather-pull-data` is successful, run:
+* To check if `pull` is successful, run:

-  `docker logs --follow weather-pull-data`
+  `docker logs --follow pull`

   The output should be something like:

   `Pulled 1234 weather records for date: 01-01-1970.`

-  Press `Ctrl + C` to stop 'following' the logs.
-Note the number of weather records pulled here.

-* To check if `weather-push-data` is successful, run:
+* To check if `push` is successful, run:

-  `docker logs --follow weather-push-data`
+  `docker logs --follow push`

   The output should be a looong list of weather records with ID, Area, Forecast, StartTime and EndTime.

-  Again, press `Ctrl + C` to stop 'following' the logs.

-  Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by
+  Note that the ID of the last weather record displayed here should tally with the number of weather records pulled by `pull`.

-  `weather-pull-data`.

-  Press `Ctrl + C` to stop following the logs.

-* To double check if `weather-save-data` is successful, run the following commands:
+* To double check if `save` is successful, run the following commands:

-  `docker exec -ti weather-save-data bash`
+  `docker exec -ti save bash`

   `/opt/mssql-tools/bin/sqlcmd -U SA`